Source: Facebook, Quora, Twitter("X")

 "No trumpets sound when the important decisions of our life are made.
 Destiny is made known silently"

 I attended a momentous EA Global in San Francisco.
 AI safety folk were much in evidence.
 I did my spiel on the binding problem.
 Digital mind is an oxymoron.
 LLMs and their agential offspring are insentient ignoramuses that impressively outperform pre-neurochipped humans in many cognitive domains but won't be staging a zombie coup.
-Yet for me at least, the defining moment of the conference was being offered a 300mg gabapentin (Neurontin) capsule.
+The empirical realm belongs to us.
+Yet the defining moment of the conference (for me at least) was being offered a 300mg gabapentin (Neurontin) capsule.
 Thank you Jordan.
 I'm still not entirely clear why I decided to take it.
 I don't try random pills.
 Gabapentin had struck me as too uninteresting to be worth even noting in the Good Drug Guide.
 Despite its suggestive name and structural similarity to GABA, gabapentin doesn't bind to GABA receptors.
 Nor does gabapentin directly affect GABA uptake or synthesis.
 Instead, gabapentin binds specifically to the α2δ-1 subunit of voltage-sensitive calcium channels, decreasing their density on the neuronal cell surface.
 Or at least, that's how the usual neurobabble goes.
-By blocking the α2δ-1 subunit of voltage-sensitive calcium channels, gabapentin reduces the release of excitatory neurotransmitters implicated in pain signalling, notably glutamate and substance P. The pain of my own NU existence has been almost entirely psychological.
+By blocking the α2δ-1 subunit of voltage-sensitive calcium channels, gabapentin reduces the release of excitatory neurotransmitters implicated in pain-signalling, notably glutamate and substance P. The pain of my own NU existence has been almost entirely psychological.
 My drug regimen has been constant for over two decades.
 Since autumn 1995, my ancestral namesakes have all taken selegiline.
 As Wikipedia notes, I wrote the HI manifesto in six weeks after starting selegiline.
 Since 2002, I've also taken c.200 mg amineptine daily.
 Optimising my diet, sleep and exercise routine like a naturopath has doubtless helped too.
-But I've now added 12 x 300mg gabapentin to my regimen.
-Gabapentin has let me break my post-Covid topical steroid addiction (TSWS).
+But I've now added 4 x 150 mg gabapentin to my regimen.
+Gabapentin has let me more-or-less break my post-Covid topical steroid addiction (TSWS).
 In addition, using gabapentin takes the anxiogenic edge off my predominantly dopaminergic regimen.
 Gabapentin also makes me feel somewhat "euthymic", as psychiatrists say, an everyday psychosis mediating (what passes for) mental health in several billion natalist human primates daily worldwide.
+Higher doses make me feel a bit giddy.
 Of course, a measure of tolerance to gabapentin's effects soon sets in.
-Back in Portugal, I'm a fairly troubled soul once more, brooding on suffering and Everett.
+Back in Portugal, where I'm currently staying (long story), I'm a fairly troubled soul once more, brooding on suffering, Everett and impotence to save the world.
 But tolerance is incomplete.
 I feel more mellow.
-My regimen has changed.
+Compared to Bryan Johnson's adventure with 5-MeO-DMT ("the God molecule"), my little experiment feels embarrassingly tame.
+But my regimen has changed.

 [on gabapentin]